Dean-Forest-Tech/silverstripe-socialnav/README.md

 ## Customising the template

-If you want to customise the template, simply copy the following template into your theme: `ilateral\SilverStripe\SocialNav\SocialNav.ss
+If you want to customise the template, simply copy the following template into your theme: `DFT\SilverStripe\SocialNav\SocialNav.ss